Plan Your Perfect London Marathon 2026 — Mile-by-Mile Splits Through the Canary Wharf GPS Dead Zone

 ⏱️ Time Distribution: First Half vs Second Half

-How your total race time splits between the two 13.1-mile halves — a gap shows your negative split
+How your total race time splits between the two 13.1-mile halves — compare first vs second half time

 🔬 Riegel Prediction vs Your Target